 The game contains an entire voiceset from Goku's Japanese voice actor Masako Nozawa, which is used as a placeholder for the unused Bulma character.
-Some of the sound effects contained within are rather primitive, making it likely another leftover from Budokai 1.
+Some of the sound effects contained within are rather primitive, making it likely another leftover from the first Budokai game.
 Around 30-40 clips are included within this set, so only a small sample was uploaded so as not to be redundant.

 Another leftover from the first Budokai game, this melodramatic theme was remastered slightly for Budokai 3, and in all instances where it could be used, the remastered variant is used instead.
 As a consequence, the original mix goes unused throughout the whole game.

 This theme, when used in the game, normally transitions into a slick string melody as it plays on.
 However, this isolated variant which only plays the first half isn't used anywhere, and actually loops incorrectly at the end as another "bonus".